bagelotti/FMSC/Readme.md

 $ running
 ```

+#### Tests
+All of the unit tests used JUnit.
+I tried to test each component in isolation.
+Aside from unit tests, I used mocks and spies to check for verification that internal methods were being called correctly.
+I used Mockito to supply me with the mocking and spy modules.
+You can find heavy use of this in EventProcessingTest, and in a few other of the test classes.

-##### Additional tests
+#### Additional tests
 I ran additional tests outside of the unit tests to check for performance issues.
 I ran mulitple settings of the parameters from the .sh file, and I also profiled each of the components timing.
 For example, every few seconds, I monitored the queue size to look for any bottlenecks.
 I found that the majority of the time the queue size was relatively low, or empty.
 I also checked to make sure clients connected as fast possible.
 The only bottleneck I found was the incoming events stream.
 I tried mulitple ways to enqueue the events as fast possible, but didnt find any significant performance difference between them and the current implementation.

 #### Notes and Concerns
 All of the test files will most likely not run correctly outside of a maven environment since I used maven to handle my dependencies for testing which include JUnit, Mockito, JUnitParams, and Hamcrest.
-The server itself should not be affected whether you use Maven or not since it doesn't have any dependencies outside of the java library.
+The server itself should not be affected whether you use Maven or not since it doesn't have any dependencies outside of the java 8 library.

 - The server was compiled using the latest version of Java (java 8)
 - I had a lot of fun doing this coding assignment.
 This was definitely one of the more enjoyable ones that I've completed.